-And let’s be honest, you can preach the benefits of a good MPG, seating position, engine or whatever else you want to me as much as you can, but if a bike doesn’t look good, I’m probably not going to fork out my hard-earned cash for it.
+And let’s be honest, you can preach the benefits of a good MPG, seating position, engine or whatever else you want to me as much as you please, but if a bike doesn’t look good, I’m probably not going to fork out my hard-earned cash for it.

 The next day promised to be a feature-packed event, with us riding a 120-mile route from morning to evening along the Algarve’s enviable network of off-road trails and twisty roads.
-After gearing up and being briefed by Simon Pavey, the legendary 10-time Dakar entrant who runs the BMW Motorrad off-road training facility in Wales, I threw a leg over the saddle of my Rallye.
+After gearing up and being briefed by Simon Pavey, the legendary 10-time Dakar entrant who runs the BMW Motorrad off-road training facility in Wales, I threw a leg over the saddle of my BMW R1200GS Rallye.